filamentphp/filament/packages/tables/docs/03-columns.md

     ])
 ```

-You may instead activate a icon using a callback, accepting the cell's `$state`:
+Alternatively, you may conditionally display an icon using a closure:

 ```php
 use Filament\Tables\Columns\BadgeColumn;